ricfield/simpleFSPractice/README.md

 # simpleFSPractice
-A simple filesystem practice project
+This is a simple filesystem practice project to test a filesystem in memory.

-The purpose of this project is to improve my understanding of pointers as well as how filesystems work.
-It is simply a practice project.
-USE THIS CODE AT YOUR OWN RISK.